 San Joaquin County Justice System Youth Leadership Academy

-The San Joaquin County District Attorney, Public Defender, Superior Court and San Joaquin County Bar Association invite applications for the courtroom to school room, SAN JOAQUIN COUNTY JUSTICE SYSTEM YOUTH LEADERSHIP ACADEMY, June 11 - July 13, 2018
+Every year, the San Joaquin County District Attorney, Public Defender, Superior Court and San Joaquin County Bar Association invite applications for the courtroom to school room, SAN JOAQUIN COUNTY JUSTICE SYSTEM YOUTH LEADERSHIP ACADEMY during the Summer.

 FREQUENTLY ASKED QUESTIONS

 What are the dates of the

 The 2018 program ran June 11 – July 13.
 Please check back in Spring 2019 for dates.

 Classes are Monday through Friday - 8:30 a.m. to 12 Noon - attendance is critical.